w3f/research/docs/polkadot/economics/behavioral-economics/1-validator-selection.md

 * Remove validators who run on the same machine (some analysis of IP addresses possible?).

 # Manual selection
-After the set has been reduced by removing pareto-dominated validators and giving some filter option the user can easily select preferred validators manually.
+After the set has been reduced by removing dominated validators and giving some filter option the user can easily select preferred validators manually.
 In this step, the selection is purely based on personal preferences and for example a nominator might order the validators by their relative performance and select those who also satisfy some requirements on a minimum self-stake.

 # UTAStar